 For the best balance between compatibility, quality and size finalized scans should be saved in PNG format, which can then be further optimized with compression optimization tools like oxipng.
 Depending on which PNG encoder the image was originally saved with the savings can range from 10% to 50%.

 Use proper naming for scans, otherwise people will have a hard time identifying the physical locations of scanned surfaces.
 See Naming Scans

-Consider sharing your scans to the Cover Art Archive, the only commendable effort for scan preservation at the moment.
+Consider sharing your scans to MusicBrainz / Cover Art Archive, the only commendable effort for scan preservation at the moment.
 As the content is hosted by the Internet Archive, which is a registered library in California, it is a much less desirable target for copyright sharks.
 Everything uploaded will be preserved and publicly accessible in original quality.
-Although, one of the downsides is that they throttle transfer speeds considerably.